Evan8383/regex-password-validation-tutorial/gist-template.md

 - ^ - The caret symbol ^ is the start-of-string anchor.
 It asserts that the following pattern must start at the beginning of the string.
 For example, the regex ^abc will match any string that starts with "abc".

 - \$ - The dollar sign \$ is the end-of-string anchor.
 It states that the pattern must be at the end of the string to match.
-For example, the regex abc$ will match any string that ends with "abc".\
+For example, the regex abc$ will match any string that ends with "abc".

 Anchors are a powerful tool in regex, allowing you to specify not just what you want to match, but where within the string you want to match it.

 ### Quantifiers
-In regular expressions, quantifiers specify how many instances of a character, group, or character class must be present in the input for a match to be found.
+Quantifiers in regex determine how many instances of a character, group, or character class must be included in the input for the string to match.
 Here are the main types of quantifiers found in our example:

-- . - The Dot matches any character except line breaks.
+- . - The Dot matches any character excluding line breaks.

-- \* - The asterisk means "zero or more" of the preceding element.
+- \* - The asterisk is used to specify "zero or more" of the next element.
 For example, in our example, .*[A-Z] would match "A", "AAA", etc., and even an empty string.

-- ? - The question mark means "zero or one" of the preceding element.
+- ? - The question is used to specify "zero or one" of the next element.
 It makes the preceding element optional.
 For example, a? would match "a" and an empty string.

 - {n} - Curly brackets are used to specify a specific number of occurrences.
 For example, a{3} would match exactly "aaa".